 You’ve established a team and are beginning to work on your plans.
 At this point, your concept and course are in the hands of a select group of people – your employees.
 By now, you have taken a step back and allowed others to have some control.
 This is where the final C becomes necessary: you have to learn to effectively communicate your criticism.

 As an entrepreneur, you need to make sure you have a core group of people around you that work well with you and have a heart for your project.
 But we are all human, and sometimes you will need to correct or reroute an employee.
+It’s important to sandwich your criticism between praise.
+Acknowledge the things the employee did right.

 Consider these questions: